HHK-ETH/scli-rs/README.md

 ## Disclaimer

-This programm has been built as a training exercise and is far from perfect, many things can be improved.
+This program has been built as a training exercise and is far from perfect, many things can be improved.
+Do not only rely on it for important data.